-The superior antero-zygapophysis is quite large and dorsoventrally deep, covering most of the posterodorsal margin of the preceding centrum from the posterior margin of the centrum to the posterior edge of its neural spine (Fig. 2).
+The superior antero-zygapophysis is quite large and dorsoventrally deep, covering most of the posterodorsal margin of the preceding centrum from the posterior margin of the centrum to the posterior edge of the base of its dorsal spine (Fig. 2).
 In contrast, the superior postero-zygapophysis is weakly developed and is barely discerned in lateral view due to the overlapping superior antero-zygapophysis of the following vertebra.

 The dorsal spine originates from the centrum at mid-length, and is slightly angled posteriorly, forming an angle of ~80-85° with the posterodorsal margin of the centrum (Fig. 2).
 It slightly curves posteriorly at a third of the total length of the preserved spine from its base.